Cyril Shaps: Other notable work

 Other series featuring Shaps were Quatermass II, Danger Man, The Mask of Janus, The Spies, Dixon of Dock Green, Z-Cars, The Saint, Out of the Unknown, Alexander the Greatest, The Rat Catchers, Man in a Suitcase, Randall and Hopkirk, Department S, The Liver Birds, When the Boat Comes In, Some Mothers Do 'Ave 'Em, The Onedin Line, The Persuaders!, Porridge, The Sweeney, Jesus of Nazareth, Wilde Alliance, Holocaust (miniseries), Private Schulz, The Young Ones, Hammer House of Mystery and Suspense, The Bill, Dark Season, Midsomer Murders and Doctors.

 Shaps' radio work included a stint with the BBC Drama Repertory Company in the early 1950s.
 Broadcast parts (his characters often being old men or priests) included Firs in The Cherry Orchard, Justice Shallow in Henry the Fourth, Friar Lawrence in Romeo and Juliet, Polonius in Hamlet and Canon Chasuble in The Importance of Being Earnest, and Sven Olaffson in ' A Life of Bliss'.

 Personal life and death

-Shaps and his wife Anita were married from 1950 until her death in 2002; they had two sons, Matthew and Simon, and a daughter, Sarah.
+Shaps and his wife Anita Rosen were married from 1950 until her death in 2002; they had two sons, Matthew and Simon, and a daughter, Sarah.

 Shaps died in Harrow, London on New Year's Day 2003, aged 79, and was survived by his children.